unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **_Stairs._** Webs fill all stairs in the warded area from top to bottom, as the _web_ spell.
 These strands regrow in 10 minutes if they are burned or torn away while _guards and wards_ lasts.

-**_Other Spell Effect._** You can place your choice of one of the following magical effects within the warded area of the stronghold.
+**_Other Spell Effect._** You can place your choice of one of the following tek effects within the warded area of the stronghold.
 * Place _dancing lights_ in four corridors.
 You can designate a simple program that the lights repeat as long as _guards and wards_ lasts.
-* Place _magic mouth_ in two locations.
+* Place _tek mouth_ in two locations.
 * Place _stinking cloud_ in two locations.
 The vapors appear in the places you designate; they return within 10 minutes if dispersed by wind while _guards and wards_ lasts.
 * Place a constant _gust of wind_ in one corridor or room.
 * Place a _suggestion_ in one location.
 You select an area of up to 5 feet square, and any creature that enters or passes through the area receives the suggestion mentally.